This Proven Exercise Will Help You Destroy the Competition on the Start

 Having a fast start is more than just being able to react quickly to the starter’s gun.

-As Dressel showed at the 2017 FINA World Championships, having the fastest reaction time isn’t necessary to dominating the competition—it’s the height, distance, velocity and angle of entry that affect how much speed you carry into the water and through the breakout.
+As Dressel showed at the 2017 FINA World Championships, having the fastest reaction time isn’t necessary to dominate the competition—it’s the height, distance, velocity, and angle of entry that affect how much speed you carry into the water and through the breakout.

 Vertical jump training—squat jumps, box jumps, and so on—are pillars of the dryland programs for most swimmers.
 And with good reason: improving your vertical gives you a greater ability to improve start performance (and this has been reflected in a couple different studies, here and here).

-But vertical jump training ignores one important aspect that is critical to improving the swim start: we need to be able to achieve horizontal velocity too.
+But vertical jump training ignores one important aspect critical to improving the swim start: we need to achieve horizontal velocity too.

 The Study: Long Jumping for Better Swim Start Performance